notEvil/ranger-ext/smith_waterman/README.md

 ## How to ?

-- Run setup_ssw.sh (recommended) and/or setup_sw.sh
+- Run setup_parasail.sh

-If these scripts fail at some point, do it manually.
+If this script fails at some point, do it manually.
-(the patch is necessary, see for yourself ;)

 - Add `smith_waterman.sw_nav` to your commands.py

-See commands.py in the repository's root.
+See commands.py in the repository root.

 - Create keymap in your rc.conf

 I use `map i console sw_nav -ekst%space`.

+## References

+Daily, Jeff.
+(2016).
+Parasail: SIMD C library for global, semi-global, and local pairwise sequence alignments. *BMC Bioinformatics*, 17(1), 1-11. doi:10.1186/s12859-016-0930-z